Bella Hadid Spreads Her Legs & Flashes Cleavage In Risque Instagram Photo

 In one of the snaps, Bella was photographed from the front, with her long raven locks draping down one of her shoulders.
 The photo gave an ample view of her cleavage and – as expected – left many of her Instagram fans hot under the collar.

 In the photo, Bella bared her midriff to flaunt her incredibly toned stomach.
-The barely-there latex top left little to the imagination, showcasing her decolletage – and plenty of tanned skin – in a very flattering display.
+The barely-there latex top left little to the imagination, showcasing her décolletage – and plenty of tanned skin – in a very flattering display.

 Things got even more heated in the second snapshot.
-There, the curvaceous bombshell was photographed in a fairly similar, very revealing pose – but form a different angle.
+There, the curvaceous bombshell was photographed in a fairly similar, very revealing pose, but from a different angle.
 The photo showed Bella with her legs spread on the floor as she arched her back and leaned her shoulders against a chair.
 In the alluring snapshot, the model posed with one hand sliding across her busty curves and the other one gliding down her tiny waist.

 The sultry photos followed a number of provocative snapshots in which Bella strutted her stuff in celebration of The Weeknd’s birthday.
 In one particular photo, which she has since taken down, the model flashed her cleavage and showed off her thigh gap while posing together with the man of the hour, the Inquisitr reported earlier today.